Denise Connor, MD

 My interest in formal undergraduate medical education began in my year as a chief resident, and was reinforced through my experiences as a small group facilitator for the Foundations in Patient Care course and through facilitation of clinical skills sessions at the Kanbar Simulation Center.
 Inspired by these experiences, I joined the Clinical Guidance Program, coaching students as they work to improve patient care skills.
 And, by designing and launching an elective titled “Hospital-Based Medicine: A Clinical Skills Tutorial” for pre-clerkship medical students, I have had the opportunity to plan a hands-on clinical curriculum for early clinical learners.

-I have recently taken on new roles within the School of Medicine as the theme leader for Clinical Reasoning within the Clinical Microsystem Clerkship (CMC), and co-director for a capstone course in the Bridges Curriculum, titled the “Dr. Block: Data & Reasoning,” to be launched for second year medical students in 2017.
+I have recently taken on new roles within the School of Medicine as the theme leader for Clinical Reasoning within the Clinical Microsystem Clerkship (CMC), and Director for a capstone course in the Bridges Curriculum, titled the Diagnostic Reasoning (DR.) Block,” to be launched for second year medical students in 2017.
 This work has given me the opportunity to develop a novel curriculum focused on building skills in clinical reasoning.

 My research interests are intertwined with my focus on medical education, specifically with curricular development and clinical reasoning.
 I am particularly interested in the intersection between communication and clinical reasoning.
 Highlights of my current projects are described below: